Auto mount in Mint 12 / load Ntfs/Windows drive automatically

 Step 4:

-By doing the above step, you will be able to mount the sda5 drive to the windrived
+be able to mount the sda5 drive to the windrived

 now start terminal and type